ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Interacting with the User {#request-interact}

-Many times, the AS will require interaction with the RO in order to approve a requested delegation to the client instance for both access to resources and direct subject information.
-Many times the end-user using the client instance is the same person as the RO, and the client instance can directly drive interaction with the AS by redirecting the end-user on the same device, or by launching an application.
+Often, the AS will require [interaction with the RO](#authorization) in order to approve a requested delegation to the client instance for both access to resources and direct subject information.
+Many times the end-user using the client instance is the same person as the RO, and the client instance can directly drive interaction with the end user by facilitating the process through means such as redirection to a URL or launching an application.
 Other times, the client instance can provide information to start the RO's interaction on a secondary device, or the client instance will wait for the RO to approve the request asynchronously.
-The client instance could also be signaled that interaction has completed by the AS making callbacks.
-To facilitate all of these modes, the client instance declares the means that it can interact using the `interact` field.
+The client instance could also be signaled that interaction has concluded through a callback mechanism.

+The client instance declares the parameters for interaction methods that it can support using the `interact` field.

 The `interact` field is a JSON object with three keys whose values declare how the client can initiate and complete the request, as well as provide hints to the AS about user preferences such as locale.